bigdatagenomics/adam/docs/cli/conversions.rst

    ``0,20,10:20,50,30``, all quality scores between 0–19 will be rewritten to 10, and all quality scores between 20–49 will be rewritten to 30.
--  ``-load_as_reads``: Treats the input as a read file (uses ``loadAlignments`` instead of ``loadFragments``), which behaves differently for unpaired FASTQ.
+-  ``-load_as_alignments``: Treats the input as an alignment file (uses ``loadAlignments`` instead of ``loadFragments``), which behaves differently for unpaired FASTQ.
--  ``-save_as_reads``: Saves the output as a Parquet file of ``AlignmentRecord``\ s, as SAM/BAM/CRAM, or as FASTQ, depending on the output file extension.
+-  ``-save_as_alignments``: Saves the output as a Parquet file of ``AlignmentRecord``\ s, as SAM/BAM/CRAM, or as FASTQ, depending on the output file extension.
 If this option is specified, the output can also be sorted:
+-  ``-sort_by_read_name``: Sorts alignments by read name.
--  ``-sort_reads``: Sorts reads by alignment position.
-Unmapped reads are placed at the end of all reads.
-Contigs are ordered by sequence record index.
+-  ``-sort_by_reference_position``: Sorts alignments by the location where the reads are aligned.
+Unaligned reads are put at the end and sorted by read name.
+References are ordered lexicographically.
--  ``-sort_lexicographically``: Sorts reads by alignment position.
+-  ``-sort_by_reference_position_and_index``: Sorts alignments by the
-   Unmapped reads are placed at the end of all reads.
-Contigs are ordered lexicographically.
+   location where the reads are aligned.
+Unaligned reads are put at the end and sorted by read name.
+References are ordered by index that they are ordered in the SequenceDictionary.